ShivaChaudhary94/Agriculture-Climate-Analysis/README.md

    - Yield Analysis

 ## Dashboards
-Screenshots of dashboards are available in the `powerbi/dashboard_screenshots` folder.
+Screenshots of dashboards & PowerBI file are available in the `powerbi` folder.

 ## Key Learnings
 - Cloud data pipeline design